winitzki/scall/tutorial/programming_dhall.md

 let x = MyUnionType.Left "abc"
 ```

+The Dhall expression `MyUnionType.Left` is type-checked as a _function_ of type `Text → MyUnionType`.

-The advantage of this syntax is that there is no need to keep the constructor names unique across all union types in scope (as it is necessary in Haskell and Scala).
+An advantage of this syntax is that there is no need to keep the constructor names unique across all union types in scope (as it is necessary in Haskell and Scala).
 In Dhall, each union type may define arbitrary constructor names.
 For example, consider this code: